AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 ### Livefyre

-* Livefyre integration with AEM 6.4 upgrade gives Null Point Exception, when integration is done using DITA plugin for synthetic rsources.
+* Livefyre integration with AEM 6.4 upgrade gives Null Point Exception, when integration is done using DITA plugin for synthetic resources.
 The integration, however, works when components are added manually (FYR-11066).

 ### Translation {#translation}